jg0087/WANDER-DRAFT/README.md

 **Plan**: Plan solo adventures or group outings with ease using Wander's intuitive planning tools.

-**Navigate**: Use Wander's interactive maps and real-time updates to navigate to your chosen destinations with confidence.
+**Navigate**: Use Wander's interactive layout to navigate to your chosen destinations with confidence.

 **Review and Share**: Rate and review attractions you've visited to help fellow explorers make informed decisions.
 Share your experiences, photos, and tips to inspire others and contribute to Wander's vibrant community of adventurers.

-**Connect**: Forge meaningful connections with like-minded individuals, share your experiences, and contribute to Wander's thriving community.
+**Connect**: Create meaningful connections with like-minded individuals, share your experiences, and contribute to Wander's thriving community.

 Embark on a journey of discovery with Wander and unlock endless possibilities for exploration, connection, and adventure.
 Start using the app today and start wandering!